2019-20 Parking Permits Now on Sale

 This permit is available for students living off campus and in the Oak Lane Community.

-This permit allows parking in the Commuter section of Perry Street Lot and Prices Fork Lot (between Perry Street and Prices Fork Road), the commuter side of the Duck Pond Road Lot (nearest the Vet–Med School at the west end of Washington Street), the Commuter section of Litton Reaves Lot (Wallace/Litton Reaves), the Track/Field House Lot, the Duck Pond Lot beyond the golf course at the end of the Duck Pond, Oak Lane lots, and the Stanger Lot (off Turner Street).
+This permit allows parking in the commuter side of the Duck Pond Road Lot (nearest the Vet–Med School at the west end of Washington Street), the Commuter section of Litton Reaves Lot (Wallace/Litton Reaves), the Track/Field House Lot, the Duck Pond Lot beyond the golf course at the end of the Duck Pond, and Oak Lane lots.
 Commuter permit holders may also park in designated portions of the Coliseum Lot, except at specific times, including before home football and basketball games.

 This permit is available for graduate students living off campus, in Main Campbell, Payne, or in the Oak Lane Community.